Unique continuation principles for finite-element discretizations of the Laplacian: Introduction

 In this paper, we study whether such unique continuation results hold for finite-element discretizations of the Laplacian eigenvalue problem.
 Discrete versions of unique continuation have been considered previously in the literature, in particular by Gladwell and Zhu~\cite{GZ02}, but they consider the weak version of unique continuation, rather than the Cauchy data version, as it is more relevant for their task of counting discrete nodal domains.
 Moreover, they make assumptions on the discretization to ensure that the resulting stiffness matrix (the discrete representation of the Laplacian operator) is an M-matrix (with non-positive off-diagonal entries) in order to establish a maximum principle and results about the number of discrete nodal domains associated with each eigenvector.
 We show that our version of UCP can be established under more general conditions.

 There are many reasons to consider such a problem.
 One is that unique continuation (or a lack thereof) plays an important role in spectral theory; see, for instance, \cite{BCLS}.
 This will also be demonstrated in \Cref{sec:interlacing} with a concrete application.
 A more fundamental motivation is that it is important to understand the extent to which a finite-element approximation retains qualitative properties of the continuous problem, since this helps one understand in what ways it is really approximating the original problem.
+Since finite-element approximation of eigenvalue problems is critical to many engineering applications, such as structural stability analysis~\cite{MR1318690}, better understanding of these properties has a potential impact on many fields.
 Similar studies have been carried out for discrete versions of the maximum principle \cite{https://doi.org/10.1002/nme.1620200312}.

-We note that there is a growing body of literature on finite-element computation of solutions to Cauchy problems when they do exist~\cite{doi:10.1137/17M1163335, BURMAN20191, burman2024optimalfiniteelementapproximation, burman2024infsupstabilityoptimalconvergence}.
+There is a growing body of literature on finite-element computation of solutions to Cauchy problems when they do exist~\cite{doi:10.1137/17M1163335, BURMAN20191, burman2024optimalfiniteelementapproximation, burman2024infsupstabilityoptimalconvergence}.
 Our aims here are complementary to these studies, in that we study the question of when finite-element approximations properly reflect continuum solutions to (homogeneous) Cauchy problems from a linear algebraic lens.
 Notably, we show that mesh construction plays a big role in being able to guarantee that there are no ``spurious'' solutions of the discretized problem when the corresponding continuum problem has a unique zero solution.
 Specifically, we consider a discrete analogue of unique continuation for piecewise linear and bilinear finite-element discretizations on triangular and quadrilateral meshes, respectively.

 We now summarize some of our main results; precise statements will be given in \Cref{sec:UCP}.
+For simplicity we focus on the Laplacian, but note that many of our key results can be extended to more general elliptic operators, as described in \Cref{rem:mesh}.

 For piecewise linear elements on a triangulation of a polygonal domain, we prove unique continuation for Cauchy data under certain geometric and topological assumptions on the mesh.
 The geometric condition is that all triangles in the mesh have interior angles $\leq \frac\pi2$, which ensures that the corresponding stiffness matrix is an M-matrix.
 The topological condition is that the boundary nodes in the triangulation form a so-called zero forcing set.